+So what is the difference between Paleo vs Whole30?
 Is there an advantage to doing one over the other?
 Is one better than the other for beginners?
 Is there one that will help you lose more weight, faster?

-Whether you are new to fitness and healthy living or you have been around for awhile, you probably have heard the terms “paleo” and “whole30” being brought up pretty regularly (along with vegan, clean eating, IFFYM, carb cycling, calorie counting, etc).
+Whether you are new to fitness and healthy living or you have been around for a while, you probably have heard the terms “paleo” and “whole30” being brought up pretty regularly (along with vegan, clean eating, IFFYM, carb cycling, calorie counting, etc).

 Paleo and whole30 have a lot of similarities, but overall are completely different.

 - Focus on whole food nutrition – getting a majority of your nutrients from whole foods.
 Whole foods in this sense refers to food that has not been processed (or very limited in its processing).

 - Diet free of gluten, grains (oats, quinoa, corn, rice, buckwheat, etc), legumes (beans, peanuts), refined sugar, chemical artificial sweeteners, preservatives

 However, Paleo and Whole30 do have some very distinct differences.